magento/devdocs/guides/v2.0/extension-dev-guide/package_module.md

 <h3 id="hosting">Hosting on GitHub and Packagist</h3>
 Prerequisite: git must be set up on your machine.

-1. Navigate to your module directory, with the `composer.json` file in the root, and make it a new git repository.
+1. Navigate to your component directory, with the `composer.json` file in the root, and make it a new git repository.
 See the [GitHub documentation](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/) for details.
-2. When you have committed and pushed your module to your GitHub repository, you can either:
+2. When you have committed and pushed your component to your GitHub repository, you can either:
   * Use [Composer to refer to it directly](https://getcomposer.org/doc/05-repositories.md#vcs), or
   * Use the following steps to refer to the package through Packagist.
     1. Register an account at [packagist.org](https://packagist.org/).
     2. Click the Submit Package button and paste your GitHub repository link.
-Packagist automatically gathers the information from the module's `composer.json` file and link it to the GitHub repository, allowing you to reference the package as `vendor/module` without any additional repository information, as is required solely using GitHub.
+Packagist automatically gathers the information from the component's `composer.json` file and link it to the GitHub repository, allowing you to reference the package as `vendor/module` without any additional repository information, because this is required solely using GitHub.

 <h3 id="private_repos">Hosting on a private repository</h3>

 <div class="bs-callout bs-callout-info" id="info">
 <span class="glyphicon-class">
   <p>If you use the Setup Wizard, you must use the Magento Marketplace repository.
-A private repository can be used for development or private code but installation must be done with a command line interface (you can install a module that specifies a private repository only with a command line installation).</p></span>
+A private repository can be used for development or private code but installation must be done with a command line interface (you can install a  that specifies a private repository only with a command line installation).</p></span>
 </div>

 1. Set up your own Composer packaging repository using a system such as [Satis](https://getcomposer.org/doc/articles/handling-private-packages-with-satis.md) or [Toran](https://toranproxy.com/).